-When the time comes, hopefully we’ll all be able to collect our expected social security benefits.
+When the time comes, hopefully, we’ll all be able to collect our expected social security benefits.
 But how much is that?
-In case you didn’t know, you can register for a my Social Security account at https://www.ssa.gov and view your estimated future benefits based on your actual earning history.
+In case you didn’t know, you can register for a my Social Security account at https://www.ssa.gov and view your estimated future benefits based on your actual earnings history.
 This data point can be useful for retirement planning.
 Keep in mind, however, that conventional wisdom says a good retirement plan should not rely too much on social security and instead treat it as gravy (since the long-term health of the system is in doubt).

 I hope the list above proves helpful in at least some small ways — and maybe even inspires you to invent some of your own personal finance hacks.
 Let me know in the comments.